Fun Ideas for Your Elementary Music Lesson Plans April 2023

 Need some ideas for using clip cards in your classroom?
 Take a peek at this post – Fun Rhythm Activities for Elementary Music.

-Our Music Literacy Boom Cards offer a game-like learning experience that promotes real music literacy.
+Music Literacy Boom Cards provide game-like learning that builds real music literacy skills.
 Unlike other online games, these Boom Cards are not just fluff, time-filler activities.
 They help students develop real music reading skills.

-These Boom Cards may be used for individual or group learning, or as centers or stations.
-They are perfect for practice or as assessments.
-Our sets are structured sequentially, similar to instrumental band, orchestra, or piano method books, which allows for easy differentiation.
+Versatile sequential sets may be used for individual or whole-group learning, or as centers or stations.
+They are perfect for practice or as assessments in the classroom, private studio, or homeschool.
+Our sets are structured sequentially, similar to instrumental method books.
+This allows for easy differentiation.

 “What Do You Hear?”
 Ear Training Boom Cards